You know you’re not just selling a set of steak knives…

 New customers will enter at different levels, so it’s important to offer products and services at different price points.
 This builds trust gradually with newcomers, while offering a full service to those who are ready.
 It also caters for differing preferences in how people receive the information you offer.

-On my website there are points where you can find out more about the core services of personal brand consulting and photography, and people can choose great-value packages or personally tailored work.
-On top of that, I offer easy-entry items like e-books and workshops that you can purchase online.
-Finally, I offer loads of free visual and written information through my galleries, blog and newsletters, so that people can learn more about visual marketing, while getting to know me and my work before phoning to book an appointment.
+On my website there are points where you can find out more about the core services of either individual personal branding or personal branding for organisations, and people can choose great-value packages or personally tailored work.
+On top of that, I offer easy-entry items like books, online products and workshops that you can often purchase online.
+Finally, I offer loads of free visual and written information through my blog and newsletters, so that people can learn more about personal brand strategy and other topics, while getting to know me and my work before phoning to book an appointment.

 Know your passion and highlight it